pointfreeco/swift-issue-reporting/README.md

 This is due to a confluence of problems, including test header search paths, linker issues, and more.
 XCTest just doesn't seem to be built to be loaded alongside your application or library code.

-## Solution

-That doesn't mean we can't try!
-XCTest Dynamic Overlay is a microlibrary that exposes an `XCTFail` function that can be invoked from anywhere.
-It dynamically loads XCTest functionality at runtime, which means your code will continue to compile just fine.
+So, the XCTest Dynamic Overlay library is a microlibrary that dynamically loads the `XCTFail` symbol at runtime and exposes it publicly so that it can be used from anywhere.
+This means you can import this library instead of XCTest:

 ```swift
 import XCTestDynamicOverlay // ✅
 ```

+…and your application or library will continue to compile just fine.

+> ⚠️ Important: The dynamically loaded `XCTFail` is only available in `DEBUG` builds in order to prevent App Store rejections due to runtime loading of symbols.

 ## Example